Dans-labs/dariah/docs/Server.md

 * a boolean which tells: yes, allowed, or no: forbidden;
 * a rowFilter, which specifies, in case of a yes, to which rows the action may be applied;
-* a fieldFilter, which specfies, in case of yes, which fields in those rows may be acted upon.
+* a fieldFilter, which specifies, in case of yes, which fields in those rows may be acted upon.

 may( table, action, document=None)
 ---------------